top of page

 About BINZ

-Basic Income New Zealand Inc. (BINZ) was formed in May 2015 to promote Basic Income (BI) in New Zealand.
+Te Utu Tika Hei Oranga i Aotearoa – Basic Income New Zealand Inc. (BINZ) was formed in May 2015 to promote Basic Income (BI) in New Zealand.
 BINZ is a non-profit Incorporated Society affiliated with the Basic Income Earth Network (BIEN), an international organisation.
-Visit www.basicincome.org for further information, including their BIEN FAQ for answers to common questions that many people have about Basic Incomes.
+Visit www.basicincome.org for further information, including their BIEN Frequently Asked Questions (FAQ) page for answers to many people's common questions about Basic Incomes.
+Visit the BINZ Frequently Asked Questions (FAQ) for more information.

 BINZ was established following Professor Guy Standing’s lectures on “The Precariat” and “A Precariat Charter” during a Humanist and Rationalist conference held in Havelock North.
 Professor Standing is a founding member of the Basic Income Earth Network (BIEN), an international organisation established in 1986 with the aim of linking individuals and groups interested in the basic income concept.